KayvonRanjbar/project-01/README.md

 * CSS

 # Existing Features
-* Has both HTML and JSON API endpoints
+* User can navigate to HTML and JSON API endpoints
-* RESTful CRUD routes for endpoints
-* Data validation for HTML forms
-* Two models in a Mongo database including a one-to-many relationship between them
+* User can add a project (with input data validation)
+* User can update and delete projects
+*

 # Planned features
 * See a map with a marker for the project you're looking at!
+* Projects sorted by date
+* Past projects will be eliminated
 * User authentication with profiles for each user
 * Search for a project based on date and location

-#